 - Add the pork belly into the pot.
 Cook until most of the pork belly cubes are no longer pink, then add in the 1 litre of mushroom-water-stock liquid, shiitake mushroom cubes, dark soy sauce, Shaoxing wine, light soy sauce, oyster sauce, sesame oil, five spice powder, rock sugar and fried shallots.
 (Basically, everything except the hard-boiled eggs, firm tofu, rice and fresh coriander.)

 - Cover and bring to a boil.
 Turn the heat down and simmer for 1 hour, stirring occasionally (every 10 to 15 minutes).
+During this time you can cook your hard-boiled eggs and peel them.

 - Add in the hard-boiled eggs and firm tofu and simmer for another 30 minutes, stirring frequently (every 5 to 10 minutes), until the eggs and tofu are evenly coloured.
 You will need to stir more frequently as the sauce is drying up and the meat may get burnt at the bottom.
 Add in more water if the mixture looks dry.